 Debt is a unique and individual situation, as is eliminating it, but it should be made a priority.

 3. It’s hard to grasp the jargon (but embarrassing to admit)

 “What’s the difference between simple and compound interest?”
 “What’s an APR?” “…A prepayment penalty??”

 Financial education in the United States is not where it should be.
 No one should presume that they have the prior knowledge and financial literacy to adequately manage their money when just starting out.
 Debt can often be attributed to a lack of a solid understanding of how and when to use a credit card, and whether or not it can truly be paid off in a timely manner.
-Even if you have a plan for your finances, it’s good to read up on basic financial principles, and to fully grasp the terms of your credit cards, any loans, and any health or retirement benefits offered by your place of work.
+Even if you have a plan for your finances, it’s good to read up on basic financial principles, and to fully grasp the terms of your credit cards, any personal loans, and any health or retirement benefits offered by your place of work.
 The only financial education that I’ve received has been from my parents, some of which has admittedly fallen on deaf ears.